KostasAnagnostou/PortfolioKEA-1stSemester/README.md

 # PortfolioKEA-1stSemester
 This is a simple web portfolio with all my projects at 1st Semester at KEA - Copenhagen School Of Design &amp; Technology.
-The creation of web portfolio it was the final part of the 1st Semester.
+The creation of the web portfolio it was the final part of the 1st Semester.
 I used raw Grid CSS to create the responsive layouts.

 Requirements for the portfolio website<br>
 ● The portfolio website must be "hand coded" using HTML, CSS, and JavaScript.
 I.e. you<br>